Core/Entity classes

 ```

-The layout class isn't need it for anything else than holding 2 additional classes for the 2 banner options.
-The banner clases are:
+The layout class is only needed to hold two additional classes for the two banner options.
+The banner classes are:

 * `<entity>-table__banner`